 ‘Man does not live on bread alone.’
 What nourishes your spiritual life?

-Today’s gospel presents Jesus’ struggle to remain true to himself and his faith.
-Spend time reflecting on how you are feeling about the Rite of Election and the commitment you will make at Easter.
+Today’s gospel depicts Jesus’ struggle to remain true to himself and his faith.
+Spend some time reflecting on how you feel about the Rite of Election and the commitment you will make at Easter.
 Share your hopes and fears.

 Use the response to today’s psalm as your prayer this week: